-In addition to the increased bandwidth demands, the FBI and Department of Homeland Security have added new security requirements that require 1) portable computer hard drives to be encrypted to protect sensitive data if stolen, 2) encryption for all transmitted data that traverse unsecured networks such as the Internet, and 3) multi-factor authentication to confirm the identity of the person logging into the network.
+In addition to the increased bandwidth demands, the FBI and Department of Homeland Security have added new security requirements that require portable computer hard drives to be encrypted to protect sensitive data.
+If stolen, encryption for all transmitted data that traverse unsecured networks such as the Internet, and multi-factor authentication ensures that the person logging into the network is who they purport to be.

-All of these requirements add a strain on an already tight budget.
+All of these latter requirements add a strain on an already tight budget.
 Hard drive encryption requires new software.
 The encryption of transmitted data requires virtual private network (VPN) hardware and software.
 Depending on the implemented solution for multi-factor authentication, hardware and/or software will be required.
 All of these capabilities require new administrative procedures.

-The original STARS Motorola laptops are out of warranty and are being replaced with the latest Panasonic Tough Book laptops.
-The projected cost to replace the Motorola laptops was projected to be at least \$16 million at a rate of \$3.2 million per year.
-Budget constraints have slowed the replacements at the same time that the failure rates and lack of spare parts for the Motorola laptops has increased.
+The original STARS Motorola laptops are out of warranty and are being replaced with the latest Panasonic Tough book laptops.
+The projected cost to replace the Motorola laptops is \$2,700,000 and an annual cost of \$541,000 for out of warranty and replacement costs.